mark-mcdermott/rux-drivetracks/README.md

     context "with valid parameters" do
       let(:new_attributes) {{ name: "UpdatedName"}}

-      it "updates the requested widget" do
+      it "updates the requested car" do
-        widget = widgets(:wrenches)
+        car = cars(:wrenches)
-        patch widget_url(widget), params: new_attributes, headers: valid_headers, as: :json
+        patch car_url(car), params: new_attributes, headers: valid_headers, as: :json
-        widget.reload
+        car.reload
-        expect(widget.name).to eq("UpdatedName")
+        expect(car.name).to eq("UpdatedName")
       end

-      it "renders a JSON response with the widget" do widget = widgets(:wrenches)
+      it "renders a JSON response with the car" do car = cars(:wrenches)
-        patch widget_url(widget), params: new_attributes, headers: valid_headers, as: :json
+        patch car_url(car), params: new_attributes, headers: valid_headers, as: :json
         expect(response).to have_http_status(:ok)
         expect(response.content_type).to match(a_string_including("application/json"))
       end

-      it "widget's other properties are still correct" do widget = widgets(:wrenches)
+      it "car's other properties are still correct" do car = cars(:wrenches)
-        patch widget_url(widget), params: new_attributes, headers: valid_headers, as: :json
+        patch car_url(car), params: new_attributes, headers: valid_headers, as: :json
         wrench = JSON.parse(response.body)
         expect(wrench['description']).to eq "Michael's wrench"
         expect(wrench['userName']).to eq "Michael Scott"